CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 # Unorganized Notes
 - Always round up, unless otherwise stated.
-- Advantage Dice and Penalty Dice are rolled in addtion to a normal d20 roll and your keep the highest or lowest roll among all the dice rolled.
-These can be stacked and cancel each other out equally.
-- Training Dice (TD) can be expended to get an Advantage Die on a Power Roll or to increase a Power Modifier by 1.
-Multiple TD can be expended on a single power.
-These are gained by training during Downtime, but may also be awarded by your GM.
 - Character sizes:
     - Small: +2 Agility, -2 total from Might and/or Endurance
     - Large: +2 total to Might and/or Endurance, -2 Agility